Why You Need to Be Foam Rolling

 Foam rolling is also called myofascial release and is done to work out the “knots” in your muscles, much like therapeutic massage or self-massage.
 The knots are myofascial adhesions that develop in our muscles through stress, overuse, movement imbalances or just everyday training.

-The myofacial release is accomplished through the stimulation of sensory-motor receptors in the muscle and connective tissue.
+The myofascial release is accomplished through the stimulation of sensory-motor receptors in the muscle and connective tissue.
 By using the foam roller over these areas, you are releasing adhesions and improving blood circulation as well as your ability to stretch.
 You can’t stretch a knot.
 If you want to improve flexibility, you need to release the knots first and then stretch.
 Stretching without working on the knots first will actually create tighter knots.
 Think of an elastic band tied in a knot.
 If you try to stretch the band, the area around the knot will stretch but the knot gets tighter; similar to what happens in your muscles.

 One session with a foam roller may not completely release a knot, but you will notice improvements.
 I recommend using a foam roller daily focusing on a different area each day.
 Unfortunately foam rolling can be a bit painful.
 Start out slowly and only put mild pressure on the area you are working.
 The more knots the more tenderness you’ll experience.